gastonoterom/gastonotero-next/_markdown/blog/creating-a-vpn-only-lan-in-openwrt.md

 ---
 id: creating-a-vpn-only-lan-in-openwrt
-title: Creating a vpn only lan in openwrt
+title: Creating a vpn only lan in OpenWRT
-description: Creating a vpn only lan in openwrt
+description: How to create a new vlan in an OpenWRT router for vpn only access to the internet.
+Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum
 author: Gaston Otero
 iso8601date: "2021-09-27"
 ---